Is there a link between careers, jobs, and mental health?

 What advice would you give employers about how to support and progress the careers of those in their teams?

 Understand what motivates the individuals in your team.
 What are their strengths?
 What do they need to get from work?
 What do they value?
 Again, everyone is different.
-You might find some are quite happy with what they do and do not like change.
+Some might be happy with what they do and do not like change.
 Others may need change and progression.
-Ongoing open career conversations and dialogue are key to building trust, appreciation, and encouragement.
-Research has shown that being happier at work increases productivity, creativity, wellbeing, and all sorts of other desirable factors.
-So, it is in the interest of employers to understand what does make employees happy.
+Open career conversations and dialogue are key to building trust, appreciation, and encouragement.
+Research has shown that being happier at work increases productivity, creativity, well-being, and other desirable factors.
+So, it is in employers' interest to understand what makes employees happy.

 In summary

-Diana’s comments match what I have seen in occupational health over the years.
-The advice she gives is also very similar; listen to staff, help them discover and work with their strengths; and provide them with appropriate support, including coaching.
+Diana’s comments match what I have seen in occupational health.
+Her advice is also very similar: listen to staff, help them discover and work with their strengths, and provide them with appropriate support, including coaching.
 I would also add the importance of mental health awareness training for managers.

-When these and other small changes are made for a member of staff, the differences and benefits to them as individuals, their families, their team and wider business can be enormous.
+When these and other minor changes are made for a staff member, the differences and benefits to them as individuals, their families, their team and wider business can be enormous.
 How do I know?
 I’ve seen it.

 About Diana